aidenlab/BEAR/CONTRIBUTING.md

-# Contributing to Juicer
+# Contributing to Polar

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Juicer, which is hosted in the [Aiden Lab Repositories](https://github.com/aidenlab) on GitHub.
+The following is a set of guidelines for contributing to Polar, which is hosted in the [Aiden Lab Repositories](https://github.com/aidenlab) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct